-My name is Teresa, I am 24 years old, and I come from a small town in the Alps in Italy, right by the Swiss border.
-I did my previous studies at Politecnico di Torino, where I achieved a Bachelor Degree in Civil Engineering.
-Now I am a first-year student of the master's programme Railway Engineering at the School of Engineering Sciences at KTH.
+Teresa comes from a small town in the Alps in Italy, right by the Swiss border.
+She did her previous studies at Politecnico di Torino, where she achieved a Bachelor Degree in Civil Engineering.

 Why did you choose this master's programme at KTH?